KevinITS-site/KevinITS-site.github.io/another-page.md

 - _Step 1_: We want to find Michelangelo's IRI.
-To do so, we run a SPARQL query based on the artwork _Tondo Doni_ that we are sure was authored by Michelangelo.
+To do so, we run a SPARQL query based on the artwork _Tondo Doni_ that we are sure was authored by Michelangelo. / We have to find the IRI of Andrea Mantegna, so we decided to run a SPARQL query based on one of his most famous artworks.
+In order to find one we used Large Language Models, such as Gemini and ChatGPT.
+With the zero-prompting technique we asked Gemini what artworks there were out of the italian region Lombardy, but the results were not entirely true.
+He stated that the "Compianto sul cristo morto" was located in Paris, even if it is in Milan.

 QUERY 1